-- Q1.1 What does the following relational algebra expression output?
-[2 points] $\pi{bname}(\sigma{popularity>5}(PLACES))$ - a.
-Names of buildings in which all corresponding places have popularity scores greater than 5.
+Q1.1 What will the following relational algebra expression output?
+[3 points] $\pi{bname}(\sigma{popularity>5}(PLACES))$

-- b.
-Names of buildings whose corresponding places have at most one category with a popularity score greater than 5. - c.
-Names of buildings whose corresponding places have only one category with a popularity score greater than 5. - d.
+- a.
+The names of buildings in which all corresponding places have popularity scores greater than 5. - b.
+The names of buildings whose corresponding places have at most one category with a popularity score greater than 5.

+- c.
+The names of buildings whose corresponding places have only one category with a popularity score greater than 5. - d.
 None of the above (hence, write-down your answer). - Q1.2 Write a relational algebra expression which returns all student names who have exactly one category of interest.
-[4 points] - Q1.3 Consider the following relational algebra expression and a relation instance of PLACES as shown in Table 1: [4 points]
+[10 points] - Q1.3 Consider the following relational algebra expression and a relation instance of PLACES as shown in Table 1: [7 points]